ARRANGEMENTS FOR BEGINNING & END OF DAY

 3.20pm – Key Stage 2

-Reception and Year 1 children are collected from their classrooms at the end of the day.
+Reception and Year 1 children are collected by parents from their classrooms at the end of the day.

 Year 2 children are collected from the main playground.